-15.1 General
+16.1 General

-- A maximum of ten (10) instances of Matrox PowerStream Plus software can be running simultaneously. - Windows 10/7 If the settings window of a device is open when your controller system returns from sleep mode, you may receive an error message that a device is no longer active.
-Close and reopen the settings window of that device to view the device properties. - Windows Server 2019, Server 2016, and Server 2008 R2 Make sure the SSDP Discovery service, network discovery, and file sharing are enabled.
+- The Maevex 6150 and 6120 devices have been superseded by the Maevex 6152 and 6122 devices respectively.
+However, the Maevex 6150 and 6120 devices are forward compatible and are supported by the latest PowerStream Plus software and Maevex firmware. - A maximum of ten (10) instances of Matrox PowerStream Plus software can be running simultaneously. - Windows 10 If the settings window of a device is open when your controller system returns from sleep mode, you may receive an error message that a device is no longer active.
+Close and reopen the settings window of that device to view the device properties. - Windows Server 2022 and Server 2019 Make sure the SSDP Discovery service, network discovery, and file sharing are enabled.